-Kuwait Canara Welfare Association came to its existence in the year 1988 with a noble thought of providing primary education to every child in the Canara Region.
-Since its inception KCWA is proud of and thankful to its generous donors, members and well-wishers in achieving a milestone of donating an amount of Rs.
-5,11,23,431 /- for giving education and humanitarian aid to people in need until February 2022.
+Kuwait Canara Welfare Association came to its existence in the year 1988 with a noble thought of providing Education to every child in the Canara Region.
+Since its inception KCWA is proud of and thankful to its generous donors, members and well-wishers in achieving a milestone of donating an amount of INR.
+6,16,31,267/- for giving education and humanitarian aid to people in need until July 2023.

-- KCWA’s Fund for Primary Education has been set up in 150 institutions under the Mangalore and Udupi dioceses, through Fixed Deposits to the tune of IRS 1.3 Crores in total.
-The interest generated from these funds facilitates school books, uniforms and other educational utilities until today.
+- KCWA’s Fund for Education has been set up in 150 institutions under the Mangalore and Udupi Dioceses, through Fixed Deposits to the tune of more than INR 1.3 Crores in total.
+The interest generated from these funds facilitates schoolbooks, uniforms and other educational utilities until today.

 - Recognizing the significance of higher education, KCWA has made it possible for those who have the aptitude of scaling great heights but have limited means, by instituting a permanent Scholarship of IRS 10 Lakhs in St. Joseph’s Engineering College, Vamanjoor, to educate two meritorious students from Mangalore diocese every year.